 NSFAS Status Check Using ID Number

 The myNSFAS portal is the official and most reliable way to check your NSFAS status.
-All students who apply for funding are encouraged to use it because it provides real-time updates on your application.
+All students who apply for funding are encouraged to use it because it provides real-time updates on their application.

 • Go to www.nsfas.org.za